Sicily-F/cagedbirdID/index.md

 ### Using GitHub Pages

-This site uses the layout and styles from the Jekyll Minima theme.
+This site uses the layout and styles from the Jekyll Minimal theme.